-9. Describe the criteria that meet or exceed the minimum Candidate Admittance Requirements as outlined in the Mississippi Educator Preparation Provider Process and Performance Guidelines located on the MDE's website: https://mdek12.org/educatorpreparation/ Click or tap here to enter text.
-10. Describe any additional admission requirements as outlined in the Guidelines for Mississippi Educator Licensure K-12 such as a bachelor's degree, Praxis Subject Assessment (Specialty Area Test), etc. Click or tap here to enter text.
-11. Provide a plan for recruiting and licensing at least ten $(10)$ candidates in the provider's first two years as an approved provider.
-Click or tap here to enter text.
+9. Describe the criteria that meet or exceed the minimum Candidate Admittance Requirements as outlined in the Mississippi Educator Preparation Provider Process and Performance Guidelines located on the MDE's website: https://mdek12.org/educatorpreparation/

+10. Describe any additional admission requirements as outlined in the Guidelines for Mississippi Educator Licensure K-12 such as a bachelor's degree, Praxis Subject Assessment (Specialty Area Test), etc.

+11. Provide a plan for recruiting and licensing at least ten (10) candidates in the provider's first two years as an approved provider.

 12. Describe key required transition points, student supports, and the method of measurement for each, including but not limited to coursework, learning modules, professional development, assessment completion, and/or wraparound service.
-Click or tap here to enter text.

 13. Describe the procedures for evaluation of the program including placement of graduates, changes in job market need/demand, survey results, or other data used to support request.

+14. Describe the proposed teach-out process as aligned to the Mississippi Educator Preparation Provider Process and Performance Guidelines.

+15. If approved, the EPP's physical presence will be located at:

+16. Required Documents:

-Click or tap here to enter text.
-14 Describe the proposed teach-out process as aligned to the Mississippi Educator Preparation Provider Process and Performance Guidelines.
-Click or tap here to enter text.
-15. If approved, the EPP's physical presence will be located at: Click or tap here to enter text.
-16 Required Documents: □ Provide the program of study. □ Provide all course syllabi or modules. □ Provide a list of faculty, staff, and clinical supervisors who will deliver the course content and evidence of qualifications.
+Provide the program of study.
+Provide all course syllabi or modules.
+Provide a list of faculty, staff, and clinical supervisors who will deliver the course content and evidence of qualifications.
 Provide documentation of national accreditation with the Council for the Accreditation of Educator Preparation (CAEP).

 Provide an assurance statement that the provider will meet all Mississippi and federal reporting requirements.